erizov/Professor/semester_8/lecture_48_documentation/api_documentation/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Api Documentation is the best solution for all problems" ✓ **CORRECT**: Api Documentation has sapplyemployc use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Api Documentation is the best solution for all problems" ✓ **CORRECT**: Api Documentation has sapplyemploapplyuse cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Api Documentation is too complex to understand" ✓ **CORRECT**: Api Documentation can be understood by breaking it down into smaller steps